Human Body

 - The uterus (womb) houses and nourishes the fetus during pregnancy.

-- Ovulation = the process of releasing one egg from the ovary each month.
+- Ovulation = releasing one egg from the ovary each month.

 - Testes produce sperm and testosterone.
 Ovaries produce eggs, estrogen, and progesterone.